Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: A way forward

-Interpretable AI is an essential tool to address this huge data analysis problem.
-By interpretable AI we mean that it is not used only to classify but we know what it uses to classify.
-One way to reach such interpretability is to guide the features extraction with biologically plausible models \cite{woo2017building} -- we call this model-driven data analysis.
-Mechanistic models of the brain at different scales suggest a number of measurements that can reveal an underlying dysfunction e.g. excitation-inhibition balance \cite{gao2017inferring}, critical slowing \cite{scheffer2012anticipating} etc. Moreover, sensitivity analysis can help identify variables in which small change can lead to a larger effect in the model output and vice versa.
+Modeling is of course not always possible.
+In such case, AI is then an essential and useful tool to address this huge data analysis problem.
+Indeed, it is temping to exploit advances such as large language models, and techniques such as mixture of experts, majority voting, which allow for integration of multimodal data for brain disease diagnoses.
+However, it is not sufficient to just classify but we need to know what was used for classification; known as interpretable AI.
+Moreover, for clinical applications it is important that explanations are causal.

+Recently, the availability of annotated brain connectome provides new frameworks to integrate multimodal brain data \cite{bazinet2023towards} and can reveal the most likely brain regions affected in a disease.
+In addition, the advances in structure-function knowledge bring an even higher level of interest of graph derived methods \cite{fornito2015connectomics,fotiadis2024structure}.
+Its combination with AI (e.g. graph neural networks) methods has shown impressive results in disease classification like AD or depression; however, making them interpretable remains an important challenge \cite{bessadok2022graph}.

 A combination of model-driven feature engineering can complement AI-based methods to find patterns across massive, diverse datasets that humans simply cannot see \cite{rudin2019stop}.
 With more data available than ever -- from genetics to brain scans to digital health monitoring -- investing in a model-assisted AI-driven strategy is the most promising path forward for brain health \cite{yang2020artificial,grote2024foundation}.
 Important breakthrough in the discovery of biomarkers indeed require a collaborative effort between theoreticians, data analysts, experimentalists and clinicians.